Big January Giveaway - Click Here For More Details

-Planning a trip to the beautiful 'Lo Stivale'?
+Planning a trip to the beautiful "lo Stivale"?
 Then you've come to the right place for your travel insurance.
-Find out how to choose the best Italy travel insurance, along with how to stay safe while you're in Italy, and how to get the most out of your trip.
+Find out how to choose the right travel insurance, along with how to stay safe while you're in Italy, with tips on how to get the most out of your trip.

 Extreme sports in Italy

 Perhaps you're going canyoning in Umbria or rafting in Valtellina?
 Then it would certainly be unwise to travel to Italy without insurance for these activities.
 While you might think that the Ehic card will cover you for medical emergencies, this might not be the case if you end up having an accident somewhere in the Dolomites and need to be rescued by helicopter.
 In which case, you could end up with medical fees of up a couple million, and no one to help out.
 Thankfully, it's easy to get properly covered for any extreme sports you have planned in Italy, for a reasonable price.
 Find out more about how you can get extreme sports cover, on our extreme sports travel insurance page.